Dolaran/SelfAssessment/Skills/JavaScript.md

   - Array: 🖐️ used
   - mixin: 👂 heard
   - extend: 👂 heard
-  - typed arrays: 🎓 known
+  - typed arrays: 🖐️ used
-  - Map: 🎓 known
+  - Map: 🖐️ used
   - Set: 🖐️ used
   - undefined: 🖐️ used
   - null: 🖐️ used
   - Proxy: 🖐️ used
-  - weak collections
+  - weak collections: 👂 heard
-  - timers
+  - timers: 🎓 known
-  - EventEmitter
+  - EventEmitter: 👂 heard
   - RegExp: 🖐️ used
-  - Date
+  - Date: 🖐️ used
   - BigInt
 - Infrastructure
   - V8